COVID-19 continues to affect our daily lives in many ways, including our finances.

 Young adult carers

 In the current situation, many young adults are uncertain about their plans.
 If you’re a carer aged 18-24 and concerned about how you can manage now, and what your future options might be, our specialist Young Adult Carer team is here to support you.
-You’ll also get to be in touch with other young people who understand your position and you can swap ideas and – when we’re all able to again – meet up.
+You’ll also get to be in touch with other young people who understand your position and you can swap ideas and meet up online.

 Where to find out more